ArielNitzav/Eyettention_OneStop/README.md

 # Eyettention - OneStopQA
 This repository contains an adapted implementation of the **Eyettention** model, designed to predict eye-tracking metrics from textual stimuli using the **OneStopQA dataset**.
-This work builds upon existing research in eye-tracking-informed NLP, specifically extending the methodologies introduced in ["Eyettention: Leveraging Eye-tracking Data for NLP Models"](https://arxiv.org/abs/2304.10784).
+This work builds upon existing research in eye-tracking-informed NLP, specifically extending the methodologies introduced in ["Eyettention: An Attention-based Dual-Sequence Model for Predicting Human Scanpaths during Reading"](https://arxiv.org/abs/2304.10784).
 This adaptation generates eye reading scan paths for longer inputs (expanding from short sentences in the original paper to paragraphs) and introduces a temporal decoder for reading time durations.

 For those unfamiliar with the domain, eye-tracking is the process of measuring where and for how long a person looks at different parts of a visual stimulus.
 In the context of **natural language processing (NLP)** and **cognitive science**, eye-tracking data provides valuable insights into human reading behavior, cognitive load, and comprehension.
 By modeling these patterns computationally, we can enhance applications in readability assessment, adaptive learning, and human-computer interaction.